 Students desiring entrance into the Sleep Diagnostic Technology program must have the following on file:

-- Meet admission requirements for the College based on the admission or readmission status the applicant is seeking
+- Meet admission requirements for Volunteer State Community College based on the admission or readmission status the applicant is seeking

 - Apply to the Sleep Diagnostics Program-the link is located on the left side of this page-by October 1 for the class beginning in January.
 Applcants are strongly encourage to apply early.
 Any questions about the program or the admissions procedure should be directed to the Program Director, Mel Matthews.